VersusCenter

 Laptop

-A portable all-in-one computer with integrated screen, keyboard, and trackpad.
-Designed for work and computing anywhere.
+A portable all-in-one computer with integrated display, keyboard, and trackpad.
+Designed for mobility, convenience, and everyday productivity tasks.

 Typical Price Range